malcolmwhat/issues/README.md

 # Issues

 My code for the `Organizing a Project` section of the book `Programming Elixir`.

-Much of it is pretty much copied (although not copy pasted) from the book.
-The point was to go through the motions of creating and organizing a project, and not necessarily to do anything crazy or outside the box.
+This section of the book is an introduction to `mix` projects, and therefore the implementation is second to having learned how to organize an elixir project.

-Credit for the actual implementation goes to Dave Thomas, the author of the book.
+Some of the code is copied from the book, in which case credit goes to Dave Thomas, the author of the book.